HaukeBartsch/talk/readme.md

    --notinvert    Do not invert the image (default is to invert, detect dark objects)
 ```

-In order to run segment1 for an input image do:
+In order to run the program call talk with the name of the image, the size range of the objects (in pixel) and the
+maximum allowed aspect ratio of the objects.

 ```
 ./talk --verbose segment1 tqsrrrqt.jpg 10 28 3